matt-handy/TheAllCommander/README.md

 die - Local daemon closes

-screenshot (No Linux support) - Captures a screenshot, and uploads to the HARVEST directory based on hostname\username\time-tagged-file
+screenshot (No Linux/Mac support) - Captures a screenshot, and uploads to the HARVEST directory based on hostname\username\time-tagged-file

-clipboard (No Linux support) - captures the clipboard contents and uploads the contents to the HARVEST directory based on hostname-pid-username folder
+clipboard (No Linux/Mac support) - captures the clipboard contents and uploads the contents to the HARVEST directory based on hostname-pid-username folder

 cat